INTRODUCTION

 Again, once you finished to edit the file, press [control] + X. Press Y to confirm the changes, press [ENTER] to close nano.

-Sometimes, with a new distribution of Raspberry Pi OS, the location of the shutdown & reboot commands may change.
-Use this command to find out the correct full path:
+Occasionally, with updates or new distributions of Raspberry Pi OS, the location of system commands like shutdown and reboot may change.
+To ensure you're using the correct full path, you can run the following commands:

 which shutdown